Tanks in the Australian Army: Inter-war period

 After the First World War, many European countries attempted to mechanise their cavalry.
 In parallel, Australian cavalry also shifted to military armoured units.
 The Australian Army (like the US, French, British and Russian armies) tried various methods to integrate modern armour into their traditional horse cavalry formations, as part of a gradual process of mechanisation between 1920 and 1940.
 Experiences during the final year of the war, such as the Battle of Hamel in July 1918 and later during the Battle of Amiens in August where the Australians had fought as part of an attack by 10 Allied divisions—including Canadian, British and French forces—supported by more than 500 British tanks, had shown the impact that tanks could have on the battlefield.

 As a result, the Australian Army sought to obtain tanks of its own; however, due to post-war economic measures this was slow in occurring.
 Four British Vickers Medium Mark II tanks were procured in 1927 to build its force, with the formation of the Australian Tank Corps gazetted on 15 December 1927.
-The 1st Tank Section was subsequently was formed as a part-time Militia unit in 1930.
+The 1st Tank Section was subsequently formed as a part-time Militia unit in 1930.
 The unit was based at Randwick, New South Wales, and training was initially undertaken at Greenhills, which was part of the Liverpool Military Area, in Sydney.

 Despite these initial developments the Depression in the early 1930s largely halted the development of armour in Australia, although a limited capability was maintained by the regular tank cadre which operated mainly in an instructional role.
 The 1st Tank Section was disbanded in November 1937 with the men and equipment transferred to the newly created 1st Light Tank Company based at Randwick.
 It was not the Australian Army's only armoured unit as the Second World War approached.
 The 2nd Light Tank Company was formed as a Militia unit at Caulfield, Victoria in March 1939 and was also equipped with Vickers Medium Mark II medium tanks.
 The light tank companies were then equipped with the Light Tank Mark VIa, 10 of which had been acquired to replace the ageing Mark IIs.
 In addition, the 1st Royal New South Wales Lancers, which had been serving as a Light Horse regiment, having converted from horses to armoured vehicles to become a light cavalry (reconnaissance) regiment and took on the role of a motorised machine-gun regiment during the inter-war years.
 It subsequently saw action in the Second World War as the 1st Armoured Regiment equipped with Matilda infantry tanks.